FEUP-ESOF-2020-21/open-cx-t3g3-404datanotfound/docs/DevelopmentRecord.md

 --->
 ---

 Most conferences fail when it comes to communication amongst participants.
 That's the reason why we created ConferenceBook: an app to make this communication easier than ever, providing participants with a full networking experience.
-ConferenceBook allows attendees, organizers and sponsors to interact with each others, by making posts, sharing contacts and interests, and chatting.
+ConferenceBook allows attendees, speakers, organizers and sponsors to interact with each others, by making posts, sharing contacts and interests, and chatting, in a personalized way for each need or taste.
+Joining ConferenceBook means tapping into a place where all your favourite events are, with tools for knowledge sharing which is exclusive for each event's environment.
 With ConferenceBook, your event will become more appealing to your participants!

 ## Requirements